 As a Bitcoin player, you can easily get deposit bonuses up to 1 bitcoin per deposit.
 These kinds of sums are amazing when you consider that typical fiat-money bonuses are much smaller.
-For example at Playamo you get a 10(!!) times bigger bonus with BTC than you do with Euro.
+For example at BitStarz you get nearly 20x(!) bigger bonus with BTC than you would with fiat money.

 Finding bitcoin bonus codes is easy.
 Check the above list, which we keep updated 24/7/365, and choose your favorite.
 (Not to toot our own horn, but keeping the bonus code list updated is vital.
 New bonuses come, and old ones go, so any list that’s not in tip-top shape is going to get you frustrated with non-working bonus codes.)

 How you use a bonus code depends on the casino you play at.
 Most often using one is blindingly obvious.
 You either enter the code when signing up at the casino or (this is more common at bitcoin-based casinos) you enter the code when you make a deposit.
 The box for entering the code is always clearly labeled.

 Note that while many casinos have a field called “promotional code” or “bonus code” somewhere on the deposit page, it doesn’t necessarily mean that there is a code available for that casino.
 That’s why some of the casinos listed above don’t have a promo code listed while their deposit page still might have a spot for typing in one.

 We love bitcoin gambling because it’s anonymous.
 Getting a casino bonus doesn’t necessarily make it any less anonymous.